AplinkosMinisterija/biip-uetk-api/README.md

 ## About the Project

-The BĮIP Tools is designed to provide helpful tools and functionalities for other BĮIP projects as an API based project.
+The BĮIP UETK API is designed to provide information and functionalities related to activities of different water bodies located in Lithuania.
+It aims to support the management of water bodies.

 ## Getting Started

-To get started with the BĮIP Tools, follow the instructions below.
+To get started with the BĮIP UETK API, follow the instructions below.

 ### Installation